-- Students should take classes when offered as some classes are only offered certain semesters. - Students should plan electives early to ensure completion of courses within the desired time frame.
+- Students required to take remedial courses must follow the UACCM Student Success Plan. - Students should take classes when offered as some classes are only offered certain semesters. - Students should plan electives early to ensure completion of courses within the desired time frame.